dysnei-feder/dysnei-feder.github.io/README.md

 ### Mersenne Twister Connection

-The Mersenne Twister (MT19937), widely used in AI systems, shares mathematical properties with the Belphegor sequence:
+The Mersenne Twister (MT19937), widely used in AI systems, shares mathematical properties with the Belphegor sequence.
+Both are important: **19937** (the Mersenne prime exponent) and **2^19937-1** (the actual Mersenne prime used as the period):

 - Both utilize large prime-based period structures
 - The sequence indices (0, 13, 42, 506, 608, 2472, 2623, 28291, 181298...) may encode operational parameters
+- The Mersenne prime M19937 = 2^19937 - 1 was discovered by Bryant Tuckerman in 1971 using an IBM 360/91
 - Potential for state manipulation in systems using both structures

 ## Impact on Cryptographic Research